 Any illness that is caused by continuous, long-term exposure to second hand smoke could be considered to be a work-related injury.
 Further, a room contaminated with hazardous smoke is not an appropriate environment to work in.
 The employer has a moral responsibility towards the workers to make the workplace a safe and hazard-free environment.

 You can receive workers’ compensation benefits if your illness is determined to be work-related, prevents you from working, and/or requires medical treatment.
 If you can work, but the exposure to ETS is slowly affecting your health and interfering with your work, then your employer can either make accommodations to prevent any further illness or provide medical benefits for any required treatment.
 Nevertheless, if the environment that you are working in is making you sick, then you should be able to file a claim for workers’ compensation.

-Contact the Bader Law Firm to Learn More About ETS in Workers’ Compensation Claims
+Contact Bader Scott Injury Lawyers to Learn More About ETS in Workers’ Compensation Claims

 In Savannah, Georgia, if you are a non-smoker and have been exposed to second hand smoke by the smokers in your workplace, then you may be entitled to receive workers’ compensation benefits.
 Illnesses caused due to ETS are highly unexpected and confusing, since the person suffering might not have smoked a cigarette their entire life.
 However, the growing understanding of the hazards of exposure to ETS has made it easier for Savannah employees to fall back on the workers’ compensation insurance in case of any ETS related illness.

 If you have been harmed by the environmental effects of tobacco use at your workplace and wish to claim workers’ compensation benefits, you will need to prove that your illness was caused by the environment that you work in.
 It can be difficult to find the required evidence and legal help will make the process easier.
-Contact the workers’ compensation attorneys at the Bader Law Firm to learn more and get the help that you need.
+Contact the workers’ compensation attorneys at Bader Scott Injury Lawyers to learn more and get the help that you need.